Rewriting Graphically with Symmetric Traced Monoidal Categories: Hypergraphs

-We begin by introducing a standard definition of hypergraphs, where edges can connect to an arbitrary number of vertices.
-Let $\atoms$ be a countably infinite set of atoms (in the sense of~\cite{pitts2013nominal}).
+We begin by recalling a standard notion of hypergraphs in which edges have ordered sources and targets, as in \cite{bonchi2016rewriting}.
+Let $\atoms$ be a countably infinite set of \emph{atoms} (or \emph{names}, in the sense of~\cite{pitts2013nominal}).